zianke/multi-tenancy-bpm/rest-api/README.md

 * `GET:` (userId) </br>
 * `return:` JSONArray(taskId, orderJson) </br>
-* `functions:` List all the tasks that they user has adopted.
+* `effects:` List all the tasks that they user has adopted.

 ### task